sap-tutorials/Tutorials/tutorials/hcpps-rest-ps-dataset/hcpps-rest-ps-dataset.md

 [ACCORDION-END]

 ### Optional
-For more details on the HCP predictive services, you can check the following URL:
+For more details on the SAP Cloud Platform predictive services, you can check the following URL:
   - `<`<code><b>C4PA URL</b></code>`>/raml/index.html?raml=../aa-cloud-services.raml`

 ## Next Steps